bluesky/tiled/docs/source/explanations/lineage.md

 *Tree* abstraction similar to Intake's *Catalog*, with small but important differences to suit the server--client interaction.
 (It is hoped that Tiled Trees and Intake Catalogs can be made interoperable in the near future.)
-Finally, Tiled has a *Reader* abstraction that is something like an amalgam of PIMS Readers and Intake's Datasources.
+Finally, Tiled has an *Adapter* abstraction that is something like an amalgam of PIMS Readers and Intake's DataSources.

 In summary: